-Section 6 Major Determinants of Demographic Change
+7.6 Major Determinants of Demographic Change

 The changes in the size and composition of Jewish populations outlined above reflect a chain of interrelated factors each of which in turn depends on a complex array of explanatory determinants.
-We briefly review here two of these factors - international migration and age composition - which help understanding the mechanisms behind the demographic polarization that has emerged between Jews in Israel and in the Diaspora.
+We briefly review here three of these factors-international migration, identificational changes, and age composition-which help understanding the mechanisms behind the demographic polarization that has emerged between Jews in Israel and in the Diaspora.